 You can totally skip this step and move onto Step #9 if you want.
 But, I like to write things down, and I like to have a paper calendar to reference.

 I find that writing things down on pen and paper helps me remember my schedule better.
 And I don’t like to always be looking in my phone to see what I need to do next.

 I actually schedule about 15 minutes a day to sit down and transfer my digital schedule for the next day, onto my paper planner.

 Another reason that I love using paper so much, is that I get a little dopamine hit every time I physically cross something off on paper.
 It builds my momentum to feel that accomplishment from crossing off taks/appointments/work that I finished.

-Everyday when I sit down to copy my schedule into my dayplanner, I fell excited to see what my past self scheduled for me.
+Everyday when I sit down to copy my schedule into my dayplanner, I feel excited to see what my past-self scheduled for me.